 If you’ve been experiencing any physical pain while using your PC, instead of shelling out big bucks for a standing desk, why not start smaller with an ergonomic gaming mouse and see how you feel.

-Zoom In: The 5 Best Ergonomic Gaming Mice in 2020
+Zoom In: The 5 Best Ergonomic Gaming Mice

 To help you cut to the chase, we’ve compiled the top 5 ergonomic mice designed with PC gaming in mind.